Someone mailed Robin Vos dog waste, opponent drops out of race due to 'personal attacks'

 BURLINGTON — Republican Assembly Speaker Robin Vos received dog waste in the mail on Thursday.
-The next day, Robert Prailes, a self-described centrist who had been running as a Democrat against Vos to represent Wisconsin’s 63rd District, dropped out of the race because his family had become “the target of some really ugly and personal attacks.”
+The next day, Robert Prailes, a self-described centrist who had announced he was running as a Democrat against Vos to represent Wisconsin’s 63rd Assembly District, dropped out of the race because his family had become “the target of some really ugly and personal attacks.”

 These are signs that animosity and anger can reach extremes on both sides of the aisle.

 “I’m not going to say any side is guiltier than the other.
-We are all guilty,” said Vos, who added that he has already received numerous death threats in his role for not postponing the April 7 election.
+We are all guilty,” said Vos, who added that he has already received numerous death threats after he led the effort not to postpone the April 7 election.

 Feces, death threats and Twitter